 OS maps don't show legal property boundaries or ownership of physical features.
 Our remit is to survey and map the physical features on the ground at the time of survey, not to define a legal boundary.

-We and Land Registry work in very close partnership.
-Land Registry cross-references and associates their boundary information with our topographic maps as the basis of all Land Registry title plans.
+We work very closely with HM Land Registry, though.
+HM Land Registry uses OS maps to draw up title plans - and it's the title plans that show legal boundaries.
+HM Land Registry cross-references and associates their boundary information with our topographic maps as the basis of all HM Land Registry title plans.

 Please also visit our frequently asked questions section on property boundaries

 HM Land Registry's role in recording boundaries

 HM Land Registry will show the extent of the land in a registered title by a red line on the title plan.
 Where a boundary of the land is not defined by a physical feature on the Ordnance Survey map, HM Land Registry indicates it on the title plan by a dotted line.
 The word "boundary" has no special meaning in law but in land ownership it is understood in two ways: